How To Deal With High Maintenance Friends: Tips And Tricks

 Saying Yes To Yourself

-As a freelance writer, I’ve encountered many people who struggle with setting boundaries with their high-maintenance friends.
-It’s understandable; we all want to be good friends and help those in need.
-But sometimes, the burden becomes too much to bear, and our own needs get neglected.
+I’ve encountered many people struggling to set boundaries with their high-maintenance friends.
+Understandably, we all want to be good friends and help those in need.
+But sometimes, the burden becomes too much to bear, and our needs get neglected.

-High-maintenance individuals always need something from us, whether it’s time, attention or resources.
-And while it’s important to support those we care about, we shouldn’t do so at the expense of our well-being.
+High-maintenance individuals always need something from us: time, attention, or resources.
+And while supporting those we care about is important, we shouldn’t do so at the expense of our well-being.

 Saying yes to yourself means recognizing when you need to let go of certain relationships or limit your involvement in them.
 This might seem selfish or unkind, but self-care is crucial for maintaining healthy relationships and avoiding burnout that can affect many people around us.